ONSdigital/blaise-integration-tests/README.md

 [Add our Azure DevOps artifacts feed to Visual Studio.](https://confluence.ons.gov.uk/display/QSS/How-to+connect+to+our+private+NuGet+package+source)

-Git clone down this repository and open the solution file `BlaiseAutomatedTests.sln` in Visual Studio.
+Git clone down this repository and open the solution file `BlaiseIntegrationTests.sln` in Visual Studio.

 Depending on the tests your running, substitute the environment variable values in the `app.config` files with the following: